Tankers!!!

 From early in the war, there had been experiments with mounting flamethrowers on British vehicles; leading to vehicles such as the Cockatrice, Basilisk and the Wasp (the latter being a flamethrower on a Universal Carrier).
 The Churchill Oke, a flamethrower carrying Churchill Mark II developed by a Royal Tank Regiment officer, was tested operationally on the Dieppe Raid.

 Churchill Oke.
-Notice the armoured fuel tank (for flamethrower) in the rear of
+Notice the armoured fuel tank (for flamethrower) in the rear of the operational version. |

 Parallel development work was carried out by the Petroleum Warfare Department, AEC and the Ministry of Supply (MoS) on Valentine tanks.
 The Department of Tank Design preferred the Churchill, which was the Infantry tank successor to the Valentine, as a basis for further work.